-Arguably the most important of the aforementioned points is your employment status and annual income.
-There’s every chance that your income may be quite different to what it was three or five years ago, and this will all be taken into account.
+Arguably the most important of the aforementioned points are your employment status and annual income.
+There’s every chance your income may be quite different to what it was three or five years ago, and this will all be considered.

 Finance companies will match what they found from the credit reference agencies with your other personal statistics and, from there, will assess the risks of approving you to get a loan.

 If you are rejected by one lender, it doesn’t necessarily mean you will be dismissed by another, but it’s important to note that all of these will show up on your credit reference history, which may then go against you.
 Whatever you do, do not go from one lender to the next in a desperate attempt to seek approval.